 Can I Study Civil Engineering Online?

-Yes, civil engineering is taught by several institutions as an online course.
+Yes, it is taught by several institutions as an online course.

 Can I Study Civil Engineering Without Chemistry?

 You will almost certainly need chemistry in order to study civil engineering.
-Chemistry is an important fundamental for understanding the properties of different materials and the effects of environmental conditions upon them, all of which are integral to civil engineering.
+Chemistry is an important fundamental for understanding the properties of different materials and the effects of environmental conditions upon them, all of which are integral to the profession.

 Can Civil Engineers Build Houses?